 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-You don't have to spend a fortune to get reliable luggage - especially when there are sales.
+You don't have to spend a fortune to get reliable luggage - especially during the Black Friday sales.

 We've scoured deals at popular retailers to find the best and save you time searching for discounts.
 Our experts have cross-checked them against prices at other retailers, as well as their previous prices across the past year, to ensure you're getting a decent deal.
 They might not always be the lowest price we've ever seen, but we think they're fair deals.